Can Interpersonal Psychotherapy prevent or treat depression among people with Autism Spectrum Disorder?

 Case – Eric

 Eric came to therapy just after he turned 18.
 He then had tried to commit his third suicide attempt in a few years.
 The GP had diagnosed him with major depression measured 34 of MADRS-S. He was supposed to go to school; an IT-programme at high school but he hadn’t been there more than a few days this semester.
 It turned out that hadn’t been much at school at all since he was nine years old and the parents had difficulty to force him to go.
 He tells me that he don’t have problems to be in school when he actually is there but he hates to interrupt what he’s busy with and he feel uncomfortable to leave home. – “When I’m in school its ok but then I don’t wont to go home.
 I don’t like transitions from one situation to another”.
 He was reported to be an anxious child.
 When his elder brother introduced him to the computer game Tibia at the age of six, he didn’t want to do anything else.
 Instead of school, he stayed at home and played Tibia.
 He also started to programme early.
 The school once coordinated a contact at Bup, since he was diagnosed with social phobia.
 He still stayed at home mostly but even though received grades over average. –“I guess I’m an easy learner”, he replied.
 When I asked him about his current mood and how he felt, he first got quiet and soon he panicked and started to “freeze”.
 Shaking, crying, tensed.
 Later in therapy we named this state “turn into a rock” or “the statue feeling”.
 Eric is miserably and don’t think life has any meaning at all.
 He doesn’t have any dreams towards the future and gets scared when I ask about it.
 Every time I ask how he feels or what he can experience in his body, he panics and says that he likes to kill himself.
 I get this sense that he doesn’t understand inner states and that feelings, needs and thoughts in an abstract or existentially way, puts him in an extreme dysregulated position.
 I consult a psychologist at my clinic about Eric, since I get this sense that he doesn’t avoid to feel or mentalize.
 I get a sense that he has no idea what I’m talking about.
 Soon Eric received the diagnosis Asperger Syndrome/ High functioning ASD.
 During the thoroughly conducted psychology tests, Eric for the first time felt that he felt understood and got curious to know more about himself.
 The psychologist “regave” her assessment to me and Eric, wrote down strengtnesses and weaknesses she had identified.
 Eric had major problems with coherence and theory of mind.
 He also presented minimal affect consciousness and low executive functions.
 Doing things he didn’t feel confortable with and to interact with others made him easily exhausted.
 In some way he had already understood this and didn’t even want to think about the future since he didn’t think that this life was possible for him.
 When he played Tibia the rules of how to live was more understandable and he wanted to go there all the time.
 Just after Eric received the ASD diagnosis I suggested that we would try to work together with IPT.
 I said that I could see; that becoming a young adult seemed to be a difficult transition for him since the ASD causes him an interpersonal deficit/sensitivity.
-Although he doesn’t really ask for socializing “of board” (in real life), he cant totally avoid social interactions with others.
+Although he doesn’t really ask for socializing “away from keyboard, AFK” (in real life, IRL), he cant totally avoid social interactions with others.
 Thus relational events are confusing and cost him a lot of energy.
-By explore and try to understand how different interpersonal events in his life affect his sense of feeling exhausted, bored, restless and uncomfortable and how this may affect his vulnerability for depressive symptoms, alienation, freezing panic and suicidal behaviour, Eric hopefully can develop a sense of agency, an understanding of whom he is and what he needs.
+By exploring and try to understand how different interpersonal events in his life affect his sense of feeling exhausted, bored, restless and uncomfortable and how this may affect his vulnerability for depressive symptoms, alienation, freezing panic and suicidal behaviour, Eric hopefully can develop a sense of agency, an understanding of whom he is and what he needs.
 From this he can make plans and communicate better with others.
 This may decrease his depressive symptoms and prepare him better for his role transition becoming a young man.
 Eric accepted my offer.
 Since it’s the policy in our suicide prevention programme to follow patients after a suicide attempt at least one year, we decided to meet weekly at least a year and then negotiate a new contract.

 Topics during treatment